···

 Disconnected From Yourself

 Who were you before this?
-Hard to remember.
-The person who got excited about things feels like someone else.
+Hard to recall.
+The person who got excited about things feels like someone else entirely.
 You know they existed — you just can't access that version of yourself right now.

 Not physical exhaustion.
 Something deeper.
-You sleep but don't feel restored.
 You rest but the flatness remains.
 The tiredness lives in a place that weekends and vacations can't reach.

-If that sounds like where you are, you're not imagining it.
+If that resonates, you're not imagining it.
 The spark can go out — and it can come back.
-Sometimes the first step is to just explore what changed.
+You can start right here — unpack what shifted, free and instantly.

 Burnout